-Amanda has left the injury site unwrapped for a day.
+At this point, the injury site is periodically left unwrapped.
 The granulation tissue has become dry and scaly.
-The healing process may slow when the area dries like this, so she applied additional wet dressing.
+The healing process will slow when the granulation dries.
+To enhance healing, a wet dressing is applied.

 The horse is only mildly stiff on the leg.
-Amanda is applying wraps about every other day, using either a saline soaked bandage and/or anti-bacterial ointment.
+The leg is wrapped about every other day, using either a saline soaked bandage and/or anti-bacterial ointment.
 The granulation tissue has extended well above the margin of the skin - no additional measures were taken at this point.

 The granulation tissue has increased moderately in size.
 At this point, any mild trauma or irritation to the granulation tissue may cause it to grow abnormally.
 A pressure wrap can be applied to help reduce this rapidly growing tissue and also provide protection.

-Amanda is no longer treating the injury, other than an occasional washing of the site to reduce debris build-up and application of Corona Ointment.
+The aged lesion is no longer being treated, other than an occasional washing of the site to reduce debris build-up and application of Corona Ointment.
 Corona Ointment is a lanolin based product which has a mild anti-bacterial property.
-The ointment keeps the area soft and flexible, plus keeps the surface bacteria reduced.
+The ointment keeps the area soft and flexible, plus corona keeps the surface bacteria in check.

 Almost a year after the initial injury.
 The lesion has healed nicely, the horse is a sound athlete again.
 At the bottom of the scar is a horny mass (very similar consistency to an ergot or chestnut).
 The stiff horny mass can be periodically treated with Corona Ointment.
 Generously apply the ointment to the scar daily, until the area softens.
 The mass can then be scraped away or reduced with a file.